mujahidi/acf-typography/readme.txt

 3. Google Key Field required for Google Fonts

+== Upgrade Notice ==

+= 3.0.0 =
+Added support for Google Fonts.
+This upgrade also introduces plugin functions.

 == Changelog ==
 = 3.0.0 =
 * [NEW] Introduces functions and shortcode